Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 **LVL 9**
 A little bit further, they found a portal, opened it and went trought.
 What seemed to be a dead end at first, revealed a couple secret doors later on, behind them are some surprised people.

+### Session 54 - 23/09/2024
+The people aren't angry, but lot really friendly either, so they decide to just go back.
+Some more exploring and they find a gate that doesn't open, and a fake burial place.
+After passing a dancefloor, a mage attacks on sight.
+Seems like it's not a real mage, but a shapeshifter, who finally gets defeated.

 ## Rumors